 Classic lies men tell

-those empty lies are not even worth dwelling on!
+Lots of times those empty lies are not even worth dwelling on.
 The minute you hear the following (see below) just shrug it off and go on with your business.
 One interesting point here: you will never hear these kind of lies from a man who is serious about you.
-It is the NOT serious ones who think that their lies make sense and therefore is OK to tell them.
+It is the NOT serious ones who think that their lies make sense and therefore it's OK to tell them.

-Ladies, you cannot stop those men from feeding you with lies, but your recognition and understanding of those lies will help to preserve your peace of mind.
-You have to take care of your own emotional well being, he will not do this for you.
+You cannot stop those men from feeding you with lies, but your recognition and understanding of those lies will help to preserve your peace of mind.
+You have to take care of your own emotional well being, he will not do it for you.

 Listed below are classic lies men tell to make themselves (feel) better.